sugaro-org/subdir-heroku-buildpack/README.md

 **Disclaimer:** I may change the code without notice, so always pin to specific github version.
 Provided as is.

+**Updated for Sugaro** We do not clear the root directory before copying the subdirectory.

 # How to use:
 1. `heroku buildpacks:clear` if necessary
 2. `heroku buildpacks:set https://github.com/timanovsky/subdir-heroku-buildpack`